altrdev/nepal_allyouneedtoknow/README.md

 hugo serve
 ```

-Now you can go to [localhost:1313][local] and the Sustain
-theme should be visible.
+Now you can go to [localhost:1313][local] and the site should be visible.

 ## License
 <p>